Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Al-5083 Analysis

-In this section we use the emulation methods described above, along with the experimental velocity curves to calibrate the 11 input parameters.
-Section \ref{sec:al_20k_em} informs reasonable choices of tuning parameters $m_{est}$, $r_{est}$, and $m$.
-Again, 7 basis vectors are used, computed with the RSVD, and stratified random sampling is used to select subsets for lengthscale estimation.
-An analysis with a moderate computation budget was done using $m_{est}=512$, $r_{est}=25$, and $m_c=50$.
-A total of 100000 MCMC samples are collected and the first 25000 are used for proposal covariance adaptation and discarded.
-The total cost of precomputing and MCMC calibration is 2 hours.
-Density estimates from the $75000$ post burn-in samples are shown in Fig.~\ref{fig:Al_post_dens}, and a notable reduction in prior uncertainty is seen for most of the parameters.
+In this section, we use the emulation methods described above, along with the experimental velocity curves, to constrain the 11 input parameters.
+Section \ref{sec:al_20k_em} informs reasonable choices of tuning parameters $m_\text{est}=512$, $r_\text{est}=25$, and $m=50$.
+Again, 8 basis vectors are used, computed with the SVD, and stratified random sampling is used to select subsets for lengthscale estimation.

-This analysis uses conservative choices of $m_{est}$, $r_{est}$, and the number of MCMC samples to ensure model convergence and accurate lengthscale estimation.
-A significantly more efficient analysis is done with $m_{est}=256$, $r_{est}=10$, and $m_c=50$, reducing precomputing time to less than 1 minute.
-By collecting only 10000 MCMC samples (using the first 5000 for covariance adaption), the total time is reduced to just 11.5 minutes.
-A fast MAP estimate of the calibration parameters is also considered, which takes only 90 seconds with 7 random restarts of the optimizer, selected to match available compute cores.

-The first row of Fig.~\ref{fig:al_big_calib_pred_obs} shows posterior predictive means and $95\%$ intervals for the 3 observed velocity profiles using the moderate budget analysis with $m=50$ for prediction.
-All 3 shots are well predicted, and are mostly contained within the prediction intervals.
-The second and third rows show predictions for the faster MCMC and MAP models.
-Visually, there is very little difference between these predictions.
-The RMSE, IS, and computing time for all three models are given in Table \ref{tbl:calib_pred_obs}.
-The slower model does not score significantly better than the more efficient models, which was also seen in Section \ref{sec:al_20k_em}.
-The extremely fast MAP approach is competitive with MCMC in both predictive accuracy and uncertainty quantification.

-For this analysis we can afford a moderate computational budget as model fitting and parameter calibration is only done once.
-However, an important takeaway is the relative success of the small budget MCMC and MAP calibration.
-For applications where new data arrives sequentially, the emulator and calibration can be updated rapidly without a notable loss in prediction accuracy or UQ.
+A modest budget is given for MCMC calibration, collecting 50000 samples, and using the first 25000 for proposal covariance adaptation.
+The total cost of precomputing and MCMC calibration is $14+52=66$ minutes.
+Uniform prior densities and posterior density estimates from the $25000$ post-burn-in samples are shown in Fig.~\ref{fig:Al_post_dens}.
+There is a notable reduction in prior uncertainty for all parameters.
+A very fast MAP analysis is also considered, which requires only about 3 minutes (with 10 random restarts of the optimizer) given the fitted emulator, giving a total cost of $14+3=17$ minutes.

+Calibration is assessed on calibrated predictions, that is, how well calibrated emulators predict the observed data. \Cref{fig:al_big_calib_pred_obs} shows posterior predictive means and $95\%$ prediction intervals for both the MCMC and MAP analysis.
+Visually, the posterior means from both methods are very similar, but the MAP approach gives slightly narrower prediction intervals due to the lack of parameter uncertainty.
+Both models capture the observed data well, but are conservative in their estimate of uncertainty, giving greater than nominal coverage (see \Cref{tbl:calib_pred_obs}), likely due to model form error.
+This is most clearly seen in the prediction of shots 104 and 105, where the observations increase more steadily after the first velocity spike, while the predictions are flatter.
+We choose not to fit a discrepancy model because there is only a single observation for each shot.